sveltejs/svelte/site/content/docs/01-component-format.md

 Update expressions (`count += 1`) and property assignments (`obj.x = y`) have the same effect.

-Because Svelte's reactivity is based on assignments, using array methods like `.push()` and `.splice()` won't automatically trigger updates.
-To trigger the update a subsequent assignment is required.
-This and more details can also be found in the [tutorial](tutorial/updating-arrays-and-objects).

 ```sv
 <script>
 	let count = 0;